ingressprimesg/ingressprimesg.github.io/readme.md

 Ingress Prime Singapore Placeholder
 ---

-This is just a placeholder.
+This is the source for the static web for https://ingressprime.sg, brought to you by fellow Singapore agents.

 We will update this site with more useful stuff in the near future.
-Stay tuned.
+Stay tuned!